 Since its inception The Les Twentyman Foundation has provided crucial programs, services and resources assisting Victoria’s at-risk youth

-To see every young Victorian reach their true potential.
+To see every young person reach their true potential.

-To provide positive intervention and unconditional support for Victoria’s at-risk youth.
+To provide positive intervention and unconditional support for our at-risk youth.